saoudrizwan/Piano/README.md

   • <a href="#credits">Credits</a>
 </p>

-Piano is a delightful and easy-to-use wrapper around the `AVAudioServices` and `UIHapticFeedback` classes, leveraging the full capabilities of the Taptic Engine, while following strict Apple guidelines to preserve battery life.
-Ultimately, Piano allowing you, the composer, to conduct masterful symphonies of sounds and vibrations, and create a more immersive, usable and meaningful user experience in your app or game.
+Piano is a **delightful** and **easy-to-use** wrapper around the `AVAudioServices` and `UIHapticFeedback` classes, leveraging the full capabilities of the **Taptic Engine**, while following strict Apple guidelines to **preserve battery life**.
+Ultimately, Piano allows you, the composer, to conduct masterful symphonies of sounds and vibrations, and create a more immersive, usable and meaningful user experience in your app or game.

 ## Compatibility